band-of-four/coursework-untitled-zpg/specs/IDEAS_GAMEPLAY.md

 Some of the books now teach students to domesticate creatures.

+# Death.
+Lets talk about death.

+If student lose the fight opponent monster naturally kills him (or no, discuss it later).
+In this section will be mentioned ideas about handling this sad situation

+## Strategy 1: Just do it like dudes done in Godville
+Student dies -> "Holy owl" appears in inventory -> Player must use it to revive his character

+Before this student disabled and nothing happens with him.

+## Strategy 2: Groundhog Day
+After death student lose all (or some) his stats and start the game from the beginning.
+"Holy owls" spawns as any other owls and need to disable losing stats.

+Cruel way.

+## Strategy 3: They said we had too little of characters interaction
+After defeating students body lies near the room he was defeated.
+However, he is still breathing.
+But he need some help to get back to educational process.
+So, he revive as another student enter this room.

+Friendship is Magic!

+## Strategy 4: Strange way
+New creature - Death Itself!
+Yay!

+After defeating student meet this charming creature and to revive he need to defeat it or trade some of his stuff.

+Or all dead students joins special quest for Death Itself.
+This sidequest can bring more fun to game

+## Notes about hp restoration
+We can add one more type of room - infirmary, when student get there his hp restores.
+And he can spawn there after revive

 # Examples

 ## Some examples of owls that student can use during the fight stage